-German I
+German I A/B

-Recommended: Students must successfully complete 8th grade Language Arts.
-Students who have received a C or above in their most recent English course have a better chance of success.
+Recommended: Students must have successfully complete 8th grade Language Arts.
+Students who have received a C or above in their most recent English course will have a better chance of success.
 Students must successfully complete the first semester to continue to the second semester.

-This course introduces students to the people, language, and the culture of the German speaking world.
+This course introduces students to the people, language and cultures of the German speaking world.
 Students will learn to communicate basic information about themselves and their environment and will develop the fundamentals of speaking, listening, reading, and writing in German.

-WCSD Pre-IB German I A/B
+WCSD Pre-IB Adv German I A/B